vruumllc/vr65816_PCB/README.md

 Report any problems to me using the ['Issues'](https://github.com/vruumllc/vr65816_schematic/issues) menu item above, and please don't bother him.

 ## Is the vr65816 for you?
 Should you be building the vr65816 at all?
 This board is targeted at programmers interested in exploring and exploiting the 65816 microprocessor.
 I built it because I wanted to create projects requiring more memory than the 64kB limit of the 8-bit 6502 processor.
-If you aren't a programmer and just want a really cool retro-computer to build and play games on, I'd strongly suggest starting with the Rumbledethump's Picocomputer 6502.
+If you aren't an experienced programmer and just want a really cool retro-computer to build, play games on, learn to program, or relive the exciting early days of the personal computer, then I'd strongly suggest starting with the Rumbledethump's Picocomputer 6502.
 Order a PCB and support his fantastic project [here](https://ko-fi.com/rumbledethumps).

 ## My goals for this project
 - Use 2 [Rasberry Pi Pico2s](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) with [Rumbledethumps' rp6502 firmware](https://github.com/picocomputer/rp6502)